angrykoala/oslint/README.md

 GITHUB_TOKEN=
 ```

+4. `npm run compile` to build the whole app
+    * `npm run tsc` to recompile backend
+    * `npm run build-frontend` to recompile frontend
+3. [optional] `npm run watch-frontend` to rebuild frontend automatically
+4. `npm start` to run the server

+## Deploy with Caddy

-3. [Only for prod] Caddyfile file with this structure:
+* Caddyfile file with this structure:

 ```
 url {